 A dark murky form crawled out from the decapitated body of the Chancellor like a scene from a horror movie.
-With a body almost entirely made of miasma, a core briefly shone from within the darkness.
+The thing was almost entirely made of miasma with a core briefly shining from within the darkness.

 “Sir Claude, you didn’t strike the core?!”
 Lau said in a panic.